CenturySturgeon/Esp8266WOL/README.md

 The 'ssid' and 'password' variables hold your WiFi network name and password respectively.
 These allow the Esp8266 to connect to your WiFi, enabling it to send the magic packets to any device in that network.

 The 'staticIp' makes it so your Esp8266 always has the same ip on your network.
-This is specially usefull if you're planning to access the web server over the internet via port-forwarding.
+This is specially usefull if you're planning to access the web server over the internet via port-forwarding, although you can also configure this from the router using the SoC's MAC address.
 If you only want to use the web server on your LAN just set the ip to an address currently not used in your network.

 To avoid issues when communicating to the internet, the Esp8266 needs to know your routers default local gateway.
-You can look for tutorials on how to get it by googling "how to get default gateway ip address".
+Depending on your OS, you can look for tutorials on how to get it.

 The 'hmacKey' is the key used to generate one-time passwords for 2FA.
 In this repository you can find a python script 'qrCodeMaker.py' that creates your hmacKey hex values and a qr code you can later scan with your prefered authenticator app (Google authenticator, Microsoft authenticator, etc.).
 You can follow the instructions inside the script so you can replace the hex values into the hmacKey inside the 'envVariables.h' file.